-The Graphic and Interactive Design AAS program trains students to use industry-standard equipment and graphic/web software.
-Students assemble a print and web portfolio for job interviews that serve to demonstrate their skills in digital imaging, layout, design, web, and interactive media.
+Students in the Graphic and Interactive Design AAS program are taught how to develop concepts, create visuals, and typography and be proficient in a wide range of industry-standard equipment and graphic/web software.
 Students have the opportunity to take an internship course designed to provide them with real-world experience.
 In addition, courses in oral and written communication, as well as in the social and natural/physical science areas, help to supplement their studies by providing students with critical and creative thinking skills along with an appreciation for the arts.
 HACC's Art programs are accredited by the National Association of Schools of Art and Design (NASAD), which is a specialized accrediting agency for schools of art and design that is recognized by the United States Department of Education.
 NASAD's major responsibility is the accreditation of education programs in art and design including the establishment of curricular standards and guidelines for specific degrees and credentials.
 Institutional membership is gained only through the peer review process of accreditation.
 HACC is committed to high academic standards that reflect current trends in the field in order to prepare students for a career in graphic and interactive design.
 These standards are intended to assure high-quality experiences in small classes with access to new technologies and superior media and library support.
 While most of HACC's Graphic and Interactive Design major courses are offered during the day, some courses are only available at night.
 The program can be completed at the Harrisburg Campus.